miryor/obsidian-reminder-ntfy/docs/google-tasks-auth.md

 - **`Sync reminders with Google Tasks`**: Manually triggers the synchronization process described in Section 3.
 - **`Get tasks from Google Tasks list (Log to console)`**: Fetches all tasks (including completed) from the configured Google Tasks list and prints their details to the Obsidian Developer Console.
 Useful for debugging.
 - **`Clear Google Tasks authentication`**: Removes the stored access and refresh tokens.
 Use this if you encounter persistent authentication issues or want to switch Google accounts.
+- **`Force Re-authenticate with Google Tasks`**: Clears existing authentication tokens and immediately starts the full OAuth authentication flow.
+Useful if authentication seems broken or you need to switch accounts quickly.
 - **`Verify Google Tasks authentication`**: Attempts to fetch your Google Task lists to confirm the current authentication tokens are valid.
 - **`Refresh Google Tasks token`**: Manually attempts to refresh the access token using the stored refresh token.
 Usually not needed, as refresh happens automatically.
 - **`Get Google Tasks list`**: Finds the task list specified in settings, creating it if necessary, and logs its details to the console.